xcart/xc5-manual/en/modules/x-payments_subscriptions/configuring_automated_execution_of_periodic_tasks_for_x-payments_subscriptions.md

 *   -f - to execute /full/path/to/xcart_dir/console.php script

 On a Windows server, a similar setup can be implemented using the Windows Task Scheduler.

+**Important**: For the correct work of the module, make sure that the server time zone setting is the same for the www-server and for the user under which cron is run.